Dear Grieving Stepmom,

 First off, stepmom, you must allow yourself to feel.

 Give yourself permission to truly experience those sentiments that you are burying deep inside of you.
 Don’t berate yourself for feeling sadness, disappointment, or frustration.
 Don’t feel ashamed of the thoughts that cross your mind.

-You are allowed to be grateful for your life and crazy-in-love with your partner while still mourning the loss of dreams that will never be.
+You are allowed to be grateful for your life and crazy-in-love with your partner, while still mourning the loss of dreams that will never be.

 Next, try to keep your eye on the present and future.
 I know it can be hard to not dwell on the past.
-It’s normal human behaviour to ruminate on past experiences, regret things we’ve done, or think about how things would be different “if”.
+It’s normal human behavior to ruminate on past experiences, regret things we’ve done, or think about how things would be different “if”.

 As a stepmom, you are faced with constant reminders of your partner’s previous life, but the fact is, dwelling on these will get you nowhere.

 Conserve your energy to think about your future with your partner and all the things you have planned together.
 Contemplate your own self-development, your own personal goals, and how far you’ve come on your own journey.

 Maintain a focus on the present, as well.
 Practicing mindfulness and gratitude can be great ways to become at peace with the “now” and experience that this is truly the only place where pure happiness can occur.
 Keep your head up, and forward, Stepmom.